 Learning Communities - Students will have the opportunity to apply to be a part of living learning communities.
 If selected for participation, they will be able to explore and engage in themes specific to the learning community they choose

 Campus Living study centers offer a quiet place to study or engage in small group work.
 We also provide resources to help student with academic transition issues.
-The residence hall study centers include the Blake Academic Success Center, and the Fargo and Porter Study Lounges in the Ellicott Complex, the Jones Academic Success Center in the Governors Complex, and the Goodyear Academic Success Center in Goodyear Hall on the South Campus.
+The residence hall study centers include the Blake Academic Success Center, and the Evans and Fargo Study Lounges in the Ellicott Complex, the Jones Academic Success Center in the Governors Complex, and the Goodyear Academic Success Center in Goodyear Hall on the South Campus.

 Free tutoring is available Sunday through Thursday in each residential area; the Blake Center in Ellicott, the Jones Center in Governors and the Goodyear Center on South Campus.
 Tutoring is also available online.
 Tutoring is provided in various high demand subjects including chemistry, biology, English, physics, accounting, math and economics.